GabrielCrackPro/RealTime-Clock/README.md

 This is a JS Real Time Clock 🕐🕐<br/>
 New functions will be added soon

+## ADDED

+- Chrono Pause / Stop Button

 ## TO-DO

 - Add Dark Mode
-- (Chrono) Add Pause / Stop
-- Add Timer
+- Finish Timer